hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 ./gradlew connectedAndroidTest
 ```

+This command runs the full Android test suite including the new database export/import and species target UI scenarios.

 ## Usage

 1. Install the generated APK on an Android device or emulator that has a light sensor.